MinhLong2410-02/python-task-scheduler-service/README.md

 ## Best use case:
 - `apscheduler`: Periodic tasks that need to run on a strict schedule
-- `redis`: core technology for pub/sub method, communicate with backend serivce
+- `redis`: core technology for pub/sub method, communicatable with backend serivce